kapawlak/128A_Remote/4LSite/lab2.md

 :::
 where the magnetic permeability of free space is $\mu_0 = 4\pi\times 10^{-7}$ T&middot;kg/A

-### Loop of Wire
+## Loop of Wire
-::: Simulation
+::: Simulation loop

 <iframe src="https://kapawlak.github.io/PhDemoJS/Apps/BiotSavart_Current_Loop/Biot_Savart.html" width= "100%" height="800" style="border:none;"></iframe>

 :::

-For a  loop of wire, the magnetic field looks very similar to that of a dipolar magnet.
+For a  loop of current, the magnetic field looks very similar to that of a dipolar magnet.
 When the loop is large, the mangnetic field in the center of the loop looks approximately like a straight line piercing the loop, with a direction determined by the right hand rule.
+This is demonstrated above in [Si](#Si-loop).

-The strength of this field depends on the radius of the loop and the height, given by the relation:
+Again solving the integral in [Eq](#Eq-biot_law), but now for a loop geometry, the strength of this field depends on the radius of the loop and the height, given by the relation:

 ::: Equation biot_loop
 $$